|

 Whenever I hear of people in trouble I try to help them.
 You say you need $100 for some medical operation you do not care to tell me.
 I can guess that before I help you.

 Let me recall to your memory a few facts.
 You recollect how me met.
-I was driving through Seventy-second street and you signalled me from your bedroom window.
+I was driving through Seventy-second street and you signaled me from your bedroom window.
 I stopped and you came down to the street, and we arranged for a drive that night at 8 o’clock.

-I called with my victoria [four-wheeled carriage, seats for two] and you told me before we reached Seventy-ninth street and Riverside Drive that you were penniless and in trouble; that you had been the stenographer for an old man in Philadelphia named Woodside and that his son, a married man named George Woodside, treasurer of the American Snuff Trust, had brought you to New York and established you at the Victoria Hotel, at Broadway and Twenty-seventh Street; that you had several lovers in Philadelphia, among them young Hardy, and at the Victoria an Englishman named Solomon.
+I called with my Victoria [four-wheeled carriage, seats for two] and you told me before we reached Seventy-ninth street and Riverside Drive that you were penniless and in trouble; that you had been the stenographer for an old man in Philadelphia named Woodside and that his son, a married man named George Woodside, treasurer of the American Snuff Trust, had brought you to New York and established you at the Victoria Hotel, at Broadway and Twenty-seventh Street; that you had several lovers in Philadelphia, among them young Hardy, and at the Victoria an Englishman named Solomon.

 Then you had spinal meningitis and a fever, and had lost all your hair and eyebrows and had come up to 260 West Seventy-second Street for a change of air, but you assured me you were perfectly well.